• Skip to primary navigation

 You already have AGEs in your body.
 You acquire additional from food.
 They're naturally in uncooked meat.
 Cooking meat results in the formation of more new AGEs in the meat.

-When high levels of AGEs reach into body tissues and/or circulatory system they become pathogenic.
+When high levels of AGEs reach into body tissues and/or circulatory systems, they become pathogenic.
 These pathogenic effects are known to have the ability to promote Oxidative Stress and cause inflammation.
 AGEs bind to the cell surface or cross-link with body proteins altering their structures and functions.

 Avoiding AGEs in food will help delay chronic diseases and aging.
-Eating a plant-based diet is one way of reducing AGEs, as carbohydrates contain low AGEs due to high water content and the presences of vitamins and antioxidants.
+Eating a plant-based diet is one way of reducing AGEs, as carbohydrates contain low AGEs due to high water content and the presence of vitamins and antioxidants.

-But, Nevertheless, you should avoid cooking them in high temperatures to avoid the formation of AGEs.
+Nevertheless, you should avoid cooking them in high temperatures to avoid the formation of AGEs.

 Trans Fats